alexFrankfurt/HotbarSwitch/README.md

 # Hotbar Switch Addon for Minecraft Bedrock and Java Edition

-This addon allows you to swap the item in your currently selected hotbar slot with the item directly above it in your inventory by taping shift (sneak).
+This addon allows you to swap the item in your currently selected hotbar slot with the item directly above it in your inventory by taping shift (sneak) (once or twice>.

 ## Installation